 Look for tahini with the other nut butters in your local supermarket.
 It isn’t a difficult ingredient to find.
 As usual, buy organic if at all possible!

 Now that we’re all craving hummus, it’s time for your Trick:

 Mix tahini with plain yogurt for a yummy (and nutritious) sauce for your next sandwich or salad.

 When you open that jar of tahini at home, you may find that the oil has risen to the top.
 Be sure to give it a good stir to get those oils added back into the tahini paste.
 Store your opened tahini in the fridge.

 Dan Dan Noodles with Vegetables

-PS–speaking of protein, all of our smoothie mixes are back in stock, including our popular Perfect Paleo Protein!
-I use Perfect Paleo Protein every day in my morning smoothie!
+PS–speaking of protein, I use Perfect Paleo Protein every day in my morning smoothie!
 You can get yours here